 If you own a website, you also have a domain name.
 A domain name is essentially the home address of your website; it’s the part that people can type in the search bar to find your website, like www.transcendit.co.uk.
 There are a few common problems that businesses run into with domain names - so if you don’t want your website name to disappear, here’s how to keep your domain safe.

 The basics of domain names

 So, you’ve set up a website and now you need a name for it.
 If you’re going through a website building service like Wix or Wordpress, it’s likely that a lot of this will be streamlined for you - the service will offer to lease you the domain name as part of their service.
 They will also host your website - you pay them a fee to store your website on their server.
-So the business that hosts your website and the business leasing you the domain name will, in essence, be the same.
+In this instance, the business hosting your website and the business leasing you the domain name are the same.